danilosierrac/mimosaminimal/README.md

 This template has the ability to have comments into this theme.
 Just make sure your comments are turned on in the Settings -> Discussion options, and the comments should work.
 I haven’t tested this extensively, so let me know how it works.
 Note: I, as the original author, don’t offer support for this theme, but if there are problems/questions, you can ask here.

-*Text adapted to this template version from the original.
-Feel free to send pull requests, etc to make this template a bit more fun*
+*Instructions and text adapted to this template version from the original.*

+#Feel free to send pull requests to the specific files to make this template a bit more fun.
+The zip file includes the version I uploaded.